Paralympian Hunter Woodhall Gave up His Division I Track Scholarship to Go Pro

 She told Elle, "When I first saw him, I was like, 'Oh my god!
 This boy is fine!'
 I had to figure out who he was."
 Hunter had spotted Tara the day before and had told one of his friends that he had found the girl he wanted to marry, and he told the magazine he was so happy when she came up to him.
 He said, "I was like, 'Wow, this girl is bold—she knows what she wants.'"

-The two were in a long-distance relationship for a few years and spent time together living in Austin, Tex., during the COVID-19 pandemic.
-The two will be living together under the same roof in Fayetteville, Ark.
-Tara recently joined her boyfriend as a professional track and field athlete.
-The pair have signed deals with the athletic wear brand Champion.
+The two were in a long-distance relationship for a few years and spent time together living in Austin, Texas, during the COVID-19 pandemic.
+They later lived together in Fayetteville, Ark. and on Oct.
+22, 2022, Tara and Hunter tied the knot.
+The pair have signed deals with the athletic wear brand Champion and were sponsored by Lululemon at the 2024 Olympic Games.

 Advertisement